Pluvie/current/doc/MAP.md

 This will just release the memory occupied by the map entries, and all potential key or value copies.
 Since the map struct is on the stack, it will be cleared upon function return.

+## Fixed Lookup

+__Current__ map provides the `Map_Flag__Fixed_Lookup` for maps where you can guarantee that every call to `map_set` is unique, i.e. a given *key* will be inserted at most once.

+This is particularly beneficial in heavy insertion scenarios, as the set function will directly look for empty *entries*, completely skipping the *key* comparison when dealing with a collision.

+This technique is used internally in the `map_rehash` function, where the map has to be resized to a doubled capacity: in this case, we can safely use the fixed lookup flag, as we know that keys are unique by definition.

+## Thread Safety

+__Current__ map is thread safe only for the `get` and `has` operations, whereas the `set` and `del` operations must be externally synchronized via a mutex.